Oral, Head and Neck Cancer Awareness Week® Celebrity Spokespersons & Notable Sports Figures

 Basketball Legend & Tongue Cancer Survivor

 Donnie Walsh, former President of the Indiana Pacers and New York Knicks and an oral cancer survivor.
-Mr. Walsh, currently a Basketball Operations consultant for the Indiana Pacers, has spent his life in and around basketball, initially as a player in high school and college, and then moving on to a 37-year career in the National Basketball Association, including coach of the Denver Nuggets and high-level administrative positions with the Pacers and Knicks.
+Mr. Walsh, now retired from his role as the Basketball Operations consultant for the Indiana Pacers, has spent his life in and around basketball, initially as a player in high school and college, and then moving on to a 37-year career in the National Basketball Association, including coach of the Denver Nuggets and high-level administrative positions with the Pacers and Knicks.
 In 2008, Mr. Walsh was diagnosed with stage 1 tongue cancer.
 Following a surgical resection procedure, which required removal of the affected part of his tongue, the cancer has been kept under control.
 OHANCAW® Spokesperson in 2015.

 Former Member of The Monkees & Tongue Cancer Survivor

-Popular recording artist, actor and former member of The Monkees, Peter Tork, who is an oral cancer survivor.
-Mr. Tork is best known as a member of the iconic 1960s TV, recording and performing group, The Monkees, whose number one hits include “I’m A Believer” and “Last Train to Clarksville.”
+Popular recording artist, actor and former member of The Monkees, Peter Tork, was an oral cancer survivor.
+Mr. Tork was best known as a member of the iconic 1960s TV, recording and performing group, The Monkees, whose number one hits include “I’m A Believer” and “Last Train to Clarksville.”
 He was diagnosed in March, 2009 with adenoid cystic carcinoma (ACC), a relatively rare cancer that typically occurs in the salivary glands, on the lower part of his tongue.
 Following surgery to remove the tumor and courses of radiation, Mr. Tork was declared free of any detectable cancer.
 He served as the OHANCAW® Spokesperson in 2012.
+In 2018, Mr. Tork’s cancer returned and he later passed away on February 21, 2019.

 Academy Award-Winning Actor & Throat Cancer Survivor